faithcoslett/tag-team/notebook/final.md

 - No default set of tags
 - Only option for organization is one large list
 - Non-tag search can only be done on title field
-- Not published yet on any platform, so no persistant data between runs of the program
+- Not published yet on any platform, so no persistent data between runs of the program

 #### C. Future direction
 - Further develop look of the interface
 - Include default set of tags with the app
 - Allow for creation of sublists
 - Allow for user to search based on any field
-- Have persistant data
+- Have persistent data

 #### D. Statement of work
 The team worked well together due to frequent communication and equal delegation of work.
 The roles and work were split up as follows: